straddleio/straddle-bridge-client/packages/bridge-js/README.md

 -   **onSuccess**: Callback function invoked when the operation is successful.
 -   **onSuccessCTAClicked**: Callback function invoked when the CTA (Call to Action) button is clicked.
 -   **onPaykey**: Callback function invoked when a paykey event occurs.
+-   **targetRef**: (Optional) Reference to the HTML element where the Straddle widget should be appended.
+If not passed, the widget will be appended to the body.
 -   **style**: (Optional) Custom styles for the iframe containing the Straddle widget.
 If passed, it should be an object with CSS properties, and will replace any default style.
 If not passed, the widget will fill the whole screen.
 -   **className**: (Optional) Custom class names for styling the iframe.
 This will not replace the default styling, if you want no style to be applied you must pass an empty object as style.
 -   **debug**: (Optional) Enables debug mode if set to `true`.